Enroll in a campus-based degree completion program for adult learners.

 Delta Mu Delta

-Business Management majors (3rd/4th year students) with sufficient credits (approximately 24) who are in the top 20% of their class and meet the minimum GPA (3.4 for juniors; 3.6 for seniors) may be invited by the Business Management division to join this international business honors society.
+Business Management majors (3rd/4th year students) with sufficient credits (approximately 24) who are in the top 20% of their class and meet the minimum GPA (3.4 for juniors; 3.6 for seniors) may be invited by the Business Management department to join this international business honors society.
 There is a fee (approx. $80) to join, but that fee establishes life-long membership.
 An induction ceremony is also held in the spring.
-Please reach out to the Business Management Department Chair, Dr. Jonathan Jefferson, (firstname.lastname@example.org) for more information.
+Please reach out to Ingrid Johnston at firstname.lastname@example.org for more information.

 5. Prepare for your future with scholarships and financial aid